-Before diving into HTTP, URLs, or server-side programming, you need the mental models that frame everything else.
-The Internet vs the Web, client-server architecture, where rendering happens, why the client can never be trusted.
+Before diving into HTTP, URLs, or server-side programming, you need the mental models that frame the topic.
+Examples of these models include: the Internet vs. the Web; client-server architecture; where rendering occurs; why the client can never be trusted; the components of the web medium; the human participants; and more.

-This page establishes the conceptual foundation for everything else on this site.
-Every protocol, language, and framework you encounter in this course builds on these ideas.
+This section establishes the conceptual foundation for the topic.
+Every protocol, language, and framework you encounter in this course will relate in some way to these ideas.

-If you only internalize one thing from this page, make it this: the client is untrusted territory, the network is hostile, and the server is where truth lives.
+If you only internalize one thing from this section, make it this: the client is untrusted territory, the network is volatile, and the server and what you as a developer are what you can reasonably control.

 The Internet is a global network of interconnected computer networks — the physical infrastructure of routers, cables, fiber optics, and communication protocols that allow computers to talk to each other.
 It has existed since the late 1960s (ARPANET).